wtrettien/manicule/README.md

 To ensure that the URLs of individual pages are shareable, you also need to copy the .htaccess file in the /app folder to the `manicule` folder on your production host.
 If you are not using HTTPS, comment out lines 22 and 28 before copying it.
 There is also a config file available for nginx in the app folder, if you are not using Apache.

-## Changing the root folder

-Note that the app expects that you'll be uploading your files to a directory called `manicule`, and your site won't work if you upload it to a directory with another name without some further manipulation.
-One easy way to make this change: perform a find and replace for `manicule` across all files in your `build` folder.
-Then change this directory in line 42 of the .htaccess file.

 # Building your book

 The source code is loaded with a demo manuscript (Rosenbach MS 1084/2, called `default`).
 You can begin building your own projects by switching out the `default` manuscript for your own book.